ericbiewener/vscode-vandelay/README.md

 # vandelay.js file

 **extraImports**
 Makes sure they follow the same structure as expected by the corresponding plugin.
+For example, could be used to achieve "import * as utils from 'src/utils'" by doing:

+    extraImports: {
+      'src/utils': {
+        default: '* as utils'
+      }
+    }